Methw/support/src/content/getting-started/getting-started-new.md

 <h3>
-  MyCrypto is not a Bank
+  ClassicEtherWallet is not a Bank
 </h3>

 <ul>